 The vehicle will then be difficult for other road users to see or will not be seen by them at all, particularly if it is dark or visibility is poor.
-There is a risk of an accident.

 You should therefore ensure in this and similar situations that the vehicle is visible from the rear in accordance with the relevant national regulations, by using the warning triangle, for instance.